 Their new traffic patterns are inventive and engaging in the men’s area.
-Their merchandising is top notch and created with great thought at displaying the merchandise in ways to take notice like this display of raincoats and umbrellas with storm clouds on monitors.
+Their merchandising is top-notch and created with great thought - displaying the merchandise in notable ways, like raincoats and umbrellas with storm clouds on monitors.

 That’s the basis of building a sale.

 Saks got attention because of the escalator, but something is different at Saks in a good way.
-I noticed it in Palm Desert a couple weeks ago when I originally bought the jacket.
+I noticed it in Palm Desert when I originally bought the jacket.

 Employees are trying to connect.
 And good for them.
 I’ll be back.

-You have to go further than building monuments to commerce and build moments of engagement if you ever want to get margins.
+You must go beyond building monuments to commerce and moments of engagement if you ever want to get margins.

 And you have to get the curious shopper to actually buy the merchandise.

-Otherwise you end up with a marble building, a neon-colored mezzanine, and kidding yourself you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.
+Otherwise, you end up with a marble building and a neon-colored mezzanine and kidding yourself that you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.